pagkly/Zed/Investopedia3/Troy Ounce.md

 Troy Ounce
 ## What Is a Troy Ounce?

-A troy ounce is a unit of measure used for weighing [precious metals](https://www.investopedia.com/terms/p/preciousmetal.asp) that dates back to the Middle Ages.
-Originally used in Troyes, France, one troy ounce is equal to 31.1034768 grams, [according to the U.K. Royal Mint](https://articles.royalmintbullion.com/faqs/).
+A troy ounce is a unit of measure used for weighing [[precious metals]](https://www.investopedia.com/terms/p/preciousmetal.asp) that dates back to the Middle Ages.
+Originally used in Troyes, France, one troy ounce is equal to 31.1034768 grams, [[according to the U.K. Royal Mint]](https://articles.royalmintbullion.com/faqs/).
 One standard ounce, used to weigh other items such as sugar and grain, is slightly less at 28.35 grams.
-The troy ounce is retained even today as the standard unit of measurement in the [precious metals market](https://www.investopedia.com/articles/basics/09/precious-metals-gold-silver-platinum.asp) to ensure purity standards and other common measures remain consistent over time.
+The troy ounce is retained even today as the standard unit of measurement in the [[precious metals market]](https://www.investopedia.com/articles/basics/09/precious-metals-gold-silver-platinum.asp) to ensure purity standards and other common measures remain consistent over time.
 The troy ounce is often abbreviated to read "t oz" or "oz t."

 ## Understanding Troy Ounce